Skip to main content

 SIFs provide a unique blend of flexibility, diversification, and access to alternative asset classes.
 Here’s what you can expect.

-- Higher risk-return potential: By targeting high-growth sectors, SIFs aim to deliver superior returns compared to traditional investment vehicles.
+• Higher risk-return potential: By targeting high-growth sectors, SIFs aim to deliver potentially higher returns in long term compared to traditional investment vehicles.

 Features of specialised investment funds